marten-seemann/base-drafts/draft-ietf-quic-transport.md

 it increases data limits based on a round-trip time estimate and the rate at which the receiving application consumes data, similar to common TCP implementations.

-### Handshake Exemption

-During the initial handshake, an endpoint could need to send a larger message on stream 0 than would ordinarily be permitted by the peer's initial stream flow control window.
-Since MAX_STREAM_DATA frames are not permitted in these early packets, the peer cannot provide additional flow control window in order to complete the handshake.

-Endpoints MAY exceed the flow control limits on stream 0 prior to the completion of the cryptographic handshake.
-(That is, in Initial, Retry, and Handshake packets.)
-However, once the handshake is complete, endpoints MUST NOT send additional data beyond the peer's permitted offset.
-If the amount of data sent during the handshake exceeds the peer's maximum offset, the endpoint cannot send additional data on stream 0 until the peer has sent a MAX_STREAM_DATA frame indicating a larger maximum offset.

 ## Stream Limit Increment